Here are proven ideas on how to get graphic design clients.

 7) Get To Know Other Designers In Your Area

 I've never thought of designing as a competition.
 I love talking to other designers in my area and finding out what sort of projects they're excited about.
 I've called many of them up over the years asking for one of their client's logos to add to the sponsor section on something I'm designing.
 Just like many of them have called me over the years for similar reasons.
-Through this camaraderie we've formed a network where we can refer work if needed.
+Through this camaraderie, we've formed a network where we can refer work if needed.
 If you are a one man shop like I am you know there are times when you can't drop what you're doing for a rush job.
 In circumstances like these, instead of turning down a client I will explain the situation and refer them to another designer.
-Those other designer sometimes refer clients my way as well.
+Those other designers sometimes refer clients my way as well.

 8) Attend Trade Shows